How match lines, key plans, and drawing partial plans work together on large floor plates.

 Sheet 4 (A3.04): Shows the south end, from 400’ to 500’.
 Starts at Match Line C.

-Key Plans: All four sheets have a key plan showing the full floor, with a thick box indicating which 50-100' section is on the current sheet.
+Key Plans: All four sheets have a key plan showing the full floor, with a thick box indicating which 50 to 100’ section is on the current sheet.

-Notice: There's usually a 50'-100' overlap between sheets (from 150' to 200' appears on both Sheet 1 and Sheet 2).
+Notice: There's usually a 50' to 100' overlap between sheets (from 150' to 200' appears on both Sheet 1 and Sheet 2).
 This overlap prevents misalignment and catches discrepancies.

 Follow these steps when working with multi-sheet plans: